springfall2008/batpred/README.md

 - The SOC calculation can be adjusted with a safety margin (minimum battery level, extra amount to add and pence threshold).
 - The charging windows and charge level (SOC) can be automatically programmed into the inverter.
 - Automatic planning of export slots is also supported, when enabled Batpred can start a forced discharge of the battery if the export rates are high and you have spare capacity.
+- Ability to manage reserve % to match SOC % to prevent discharge (if enabled)
 - Historical load data is used to predict your consumption, optionally car charging load can be filtered out of this data.

 - Multiple inverter support depends on running all inverters in lockstep, that is each will charge at the same time to the same %